ibm-cloud-docs/cloud-shell/manage-scc.md

 | service | enabled | is_true<br>is_false | - | Indicates whether access to {{site.data.keyword.cloud-shell_short}} is allowed for an account. |
 {: caption="Table 1.
 Rule properties for {{site.data.keyword.cloud-shell_short}}" caption-side="top"}

-To learn more about config rules, check out [What is a config rule?](/docs/security-compliance?topic=security-compliance-what-is-rule).
+To learn more about formatting config rules, check out [Formatting rules and templates](/docs/security-compliance?topic=security-compliance-formatting-rule-templates).